 About Piura White

 The Piura White beans come from the Piura department, situated in the north desert coast of Peru.
-The cacao specifically comes from the Piura and Ayabaca provinces, specifically from the following districts: Las Lomas, Tambogrande, Montero, Paimas, Suyo.
+The cacao comes from the Cooperativa Agraria Norandino which is made up of a few hundred small-holder farming members and specifically comes from the Piura and Ayabaca provinces, specifically from the following districts: Las Lomas, Tambogrande, Montero, Paimas, Suyo.
 The beans are harvested at altitudes that range from about 50m to 400 meters above sea level.
 Genetically they are a mix of native criollos and are typically ~30% white beans.

 This origin has historically been (prior to the colonization of Peru) a prized and valued cacao.
 Since the colonization in the 15th and 16th century, there are documents from the Spaniards detailing this cacao variety and this region as an origin for premium cacao.